I signed up, but have yet to get a language partner.

 CALPER is a research organization in the U.S. The created a lot of fun activities for teachers to do with their students.
 You can look at them here.
 I'd also look at the Lessons link in the top menu of the Mixxer site.
 If you're learning English, French, German, Spanish, or Chinese they'll get you started on how to integrate language exchanges into your language learning.

 Send me their email (firstname.lastname@example.org) and I will block them from the site.
 You can also block them from contacting you in Skype under Tools->Options->Privacy.
 That being said, I've spoken with a large number of people in this site either via email or by Skype, and they've all been super nice.
 People are generally very happy and helpful to people trying to learn their language.

 How can I cancel my account?

-Login, click the My Account link in the top menu to the right, Edit, and then the Cancel Account button at the bottom.
+Login, click the My Account -> My Profile link in the top menu to the right, then the Edit My Profile button on the right side of the page, and finally the Cancel Account button at the bottom.

 How can I add or change languages or my profile picture.

-Click the My Account link, top right menu, then Edit, then the Main Profile link.
+Click the My Account -> My Profile link, top right menu, then the the Edit My Profile button.
 You can change any part of your profile here.
 To select more than one language for Native Language or Language sought, hold down the CTRL key on your keyboard as you click.